MATSMACKE/atmos/README.md

 ### Usage

-Simply run `./atmos h`, putting your altitude in meters instead of `h`.
+For the C version, simply run `./atmos h`, putting your altitude in meters instead of `h`.
 For example, for 10 km altitude: `./atmos 10000`.

+For the Haskell version, run ./atmos, and it'll be obvious from there.

 ### Compiling

-No tools other than a simple C compiler with standard library are required.
+For the C version, a C compiler and standard library are required.

+For the Haskell version, GHC and the Haskell standard library are required.